U.S. Prepares Raúl Castro Indictment Over 1996 Brothers To The Rescue Shootdown Amid Cuba Pressure Campaign

-Multiple U.S. officials told CBS on Thursday, May 14, 2026, that the United States is taking steps to indict 94-year-old former Cuban president Raúl Castro over the 1996 Brothers to the Rescue shootdown.[1]
+U.S. officials say the Justice Department is preparing to indict 94-year-old former Cuban president Raúl Castro over the 1996 Brothers to the Rescue shootdown on Thursday, May 14, 2026.[1]

 📌 Key Facts

-- CBS reports that multiple U.S. officials confirmed on Thursday, May 14, 2026, that the U.S. is taking steps to indict 94-year-old former Cuban president Raúl Castro on charges related to the 1996 Brothers to the Rescue shootdown, a disclosure tied to CIA Director John Ratcliffe's Havana visit (former Cuban president Raúl Castro).
+- Multiple U.S. officials confirmed on Thursday, May 14, 2026, that the United States is preparing to indict 94‑year‑old former Cuban president Raúl Castro over the 1996 Brothers to the Rescue shootdown, a disclosure reported in the context of high‑level diplomacy (94‑year‑old former Cuban president Raúl Castro).

 Follow how coverage of this story developed over time